While we may not be Batman, writing is one of the few professions where you can have a secret identity….well….a false name at least.

-While many readers don’t care for the gender of the author, some readers admit to avoiding books by someone who is the opposite gender to them.
-This often comes from the assumption that women right female main characters and men write male main characters.
+While many readers don’t care about the gender of the author, some readers admit to avoiding books by someone who is the opposite gender to them.
+This often comes from the assumption that women write only female main characters and men write only male main characters.

 So if a man doesn’t feel as in touch with a female main character, he may avoid reading books written by women and vice versa.

-Pretty sad really, because I’ve read some great books by women whose protagonists were male and men whose protagonists were women.
+Pretty sad really, because I’ve read some great books by women whose protagonists were male and men whose protagonists were women (and vice versa).

-So to combat this, she chose to represent her name this way that would conceal her gender.
+So to combat this, she chose to represent her name in a way that would conceal her gender.

 In a supposedly female-dominated genre, by doing this those women who may have been put off by a male author, would not know the difference and would then buy the book.

 If they later found out, they have already read the work and if they liked it may be more open to male authors.